scrapy/scrapy/docs/experimental/exporters.rst

       Serializes the field value to ``str``.
 You can override this method in custom Item Exporters.

+   .. method:: start_exporting()

+      Makes the exporter initialize the export process, in here exporters may output information required by the exporter's format.

-   .. method:: close()
+   .. method:: finish_exporting()

-      Called when there are no more items to export, so the exporter can close the serialization, for those formats that require it (like XML).
+      You must call it when there are no more items to export, so the exporter can close the serialization output, for those formats that require it (like XML).

    .. attribute:: fields_to_export